This page is intended as a resource. Click here to read about our humanization service.

 The early success of mouse monoclonal antibodies led to the U.S. Food and Drug Administration (FDA) approval of the first therapeutic antibody OKT3 (muromonab) in 1986, as a treatment of kidney transplant rejection.
-However, most mouse antibodies were shown to have limited use as therapeutic agents because of a short serum half-life, an inability to trigger human effector functions and in particular they were recognised by the patients’ immune systems as foreign proteins resulting in a human anti-mouse antibody (HAMA) response.
+However, most mouse antibodies were shown to have limited use as therapeutic agents because of a short serum half-life, an inability to trigger human effector functions and in particular they were recognized by the patients’ immune systems as foreign proteins resulting in a human anti-mouse antibody (HAMA) response.

 In an attempt to reduce the immunogenicity of the mouse antibodies, genetic engineering was used to generate chimeric antibodies containing human constant domains and the mouse variable domains to retain the specificity (1, 2).

 This was then taken a step further by grafting of the CDRs from a mouse antibody onto a human variable region framework, creating humanized antibodies (3).
 The crystal structures of rat and humanized antibodies later showed that an appropriately selected human scaffold correctly supports the orientation of the CDRs (4).

 The speed of approval of this new wave of therapeutic antibodies was slower than expected due to the increase in regulatory burdens and it was not until 1996 that the FDA approved the first chimeric antibody ReoPro (abciximab), which lessons the risk of blood clots in patients with cardiovascular disease by binding to a receptor on platelets (5), and the first humanized antibody Zenapax (daclizumab) in 1997, which is an anti-CD25 antibody used to prevent organ transplant rejection (6).